dennisXZX/web-developer-notes/README.md

 1. Image a box element with 4 thick borders.
 2. Notice how the borders meet each other at angles.
-3. Make the box element's height and width to zero, now only the four borders are visible.
+3. Make the box element's height and width to zero, so only the four borders are visible now.
-4. Make three of the borders transparent in color.
+4. Make three of the borders transparent in color, so only one border in the shape of a triangle left.
 5. Hooray, this is how a triangle is made in CSS!

 #### How to create a parallax scrolling effect?